ByEUDay/Silksong-Modding-API/README.md

 1.Download the API.

-2.Open the .sln file.
+2.Open the .sln file and change it.

-3.Change the .sln file.

-4.Open the .props file and fill in the path to the Managed file.
+3.Open the .props file and fill in the path to the Managed file.

-5.Compile.
+4.Compile.